 But no matter how much these workers adopt technology, people who use these traditional finance systems will always run into problems.
-Even in 2021, we find ourselves on hold with our banks’ customer service departments for hours to resolve issues.
+Even today, we find ourselves on hold with our banks’ customer service departments for hours to resolve issues.
 And slow customer service is only one of the problems you’ll run into using a traditional bank.

 Technology can’t always solve these problems.
 Banks may be able to use technology to speed up communication between their workers.
 But they also require scores of people to manually verify and approve transactions.
 Additionally, traditional banks can make unfavorable decisions, or even commit fraud, because all of their decision-making power is concentrated in the hands of a select few.
 In other words, they’re centralized.

 DeFi exists today because of innovations in the cryptocurrency space.
 In 2009, Bitcoin was created, and with it came the potential for an entirely new financial system.
 Bitcoin is accessible anywhere because it is based on blockchain.
 Also due to blockchain, Bitcoin’s transactions are always transparent and independently verifiable.
 Blockchain, as introduced by Bitcoin, helped lay the groundwork for DeFi.

 The other ingredient DeFi needed to take off was introduced to the cryptocurrency scene in 2015.
 Developers Vitalik Buterin and Gavin Wood created Ethereum.
 Ethereum is another cryptocurrency that takes greater advantage of blockchain technology.